Gaetz/SDL-OpenGL/README.md

 Open a promt and try g++ command.

-## Other dependencies

-For Windows, SDL2 depencies are already present in the `external` folder.

-Put your other dependencies in the `external` folder.
+## Windows : Microsoft compiler (MSVC)

+There are two ways to get MSVC:
+- If you don't want to install the BIG & HEAVY Visual studio, you can download Microsoft Build Tools.
+Look for them on the internet.
+You will land on a Visual Studio web page.
+Scroll to the bottom of the page, you will be able to download Microsoft Build Tools.
+You will save so giga-bytes.
+- If you are OK with Visual Studio taking some giga-bytes on your hard drive, install Visual Studio Community, which is free.

+## Option: install CMake

+If you want to use the easy way to setup your compilation, on multiple platforms, install CMake from http://cmake.org.

 # Scripts and makefile

 The `build` script will use a makefile to build only updated sources.
 Everything will be built to the `build` folder.
-This script also copy dlls to the `build` folder, so they can be used by the generated exe.
+Not needed if you use CMake compilation.

 The makefile contains all includes and libs dependencies.
+Not needed if you use CMake compilation.

 The `clean` script will empty the `build` folder to start over build if needed.

 The `assets` script will copy game assets to the `build` folder.
 It will be used before program launch.
+This script also copy dlls to the `build` folder, so they can be used by the generated exe.

 The `release` script will use makefile release target to compile to the `release` folder, copy dlls, assets, then delete obj files.
 The `release` folder can be used to release the game.
+Not needed if you use CMake compilation.

 This repository provides a `.sh` and a `.bat` version for each script, enabling their use either on Linux or on Windows.

+Following paragraphs will indicate for which compile option - classic, cmake or both - they are needed.

-## Makefile
+## Classic option: Makefile

 Create a `makefile` file in the `scripts` folder.